GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/README.md

 The dataset consists of point clouds captured by a Zivid One Plus sensor looking downwards towards a 55 cm (length) x 37 cm (width) x 20 cm (height) box with variable amounts of tube in different arrangements.
 The tubes are made of Polyvinyl chloride (PVC) and are bent with different curvatures.
 Each tube has a diameter of 2.5 cm and a length of 50 cm.

-The test case naming convention is as follows: "X_bin_picking_Y", where:
+The test case naming convention is as follows: "X_bin_pickingY", where:
 - X is the actual number of tubes present in the box (ranges from 1 to 10)
 - Y is the test case ID (ranges from 1 to 5)